 I've also found that 'monkey mind' or repetitive thinking when the mind just goes over and over and over a scenario/conversation/worry also leads to the same feelings of mental burnout.
 When my relationship broke down and I spent months in my mind going over how and why it had ended.
 At one point I remember thinking that I wish I could take a holiday someplace far away from my own mind!

 So how do you bounce back from burnout?

 Give your mind a

 completely different focus.

-I've found that after a month or so (yes more than a short vacation) 'switched off' from what has caused the burnout, I was able to get back to work feeling mentally refreshed and my creativity had returned.
+I've found that after six weeks or so (yes more than a short vacation) 'switched off' from what has caused the burnout, I was able to get back to work feeling mentally refreshed and my creativity had returned.

 How do you prevent habitual mental burnout occurring?